C-LabZero/Eco-System/README.md

-*(Note: On first launch, the app will prompt you to authenticate with your C-Lab Zero Hub credentials to access the native mesh<div align="center">
+*(Note: On first launch, the app will prompt you to authenticate with your C-LabZero Hub credentials to access the native mesh<div align="center">

 ![C-Lab Zero Logo](logo2.png)